alanrogers/popgen/README.md

 encrypts the content and makes things much faster.
 My university's hosting service no longer supports this.
 One must instead mount the remote directory using SMB (Windows) or SAMBA (Linux or Mac).
-In this new setup, `-e ssh` would not save time or improve security, because the compression and decompression steps would both happen on the local machine.
+In this setup, `-e ssh` would not save time or improve security, because the compression and decompression steps would both happen on the local machine.
 In this new setup, the process of pushing to the server is *much* slower.